tom-seddon/b2/doc/Debug-version.md

 data register.
 For read or read-modify-write instructions, this is the value read; for branch instructions, this is the result of the test (1=taken, 0=not taken).

+Addresses in the trace are annotated with an address prefix hint.
+Note this is a hint, and while it's usually correct it may not actually reflect the affected byte when the prefix is `r` (read parasite ROM, write parasite RAM) or `i` (write host I/O, read one of host I/O or MOS ROM).

 The `Other traces` checkboxes add additional hardware state output in the file: